gosukiwi/Pasukon/README.md

 parser.parse('hello, world!')
 ```

-To get the most out of Pasukon, though, you can pre-compile the grammar to
+To get the most out of Pasukon, though, consider compiling the grammar to enable
-enable optimizations:
+several optimizations:

     pasukon my-grammar.pasukon grammar.js

-Then you can do:
+You can then load it as usual:

 ```javascript
 const grammar = require('grammar')